Nano and Pico Characterization Laboratory

 NPC uses the CNSI Lab Management System (CLMS) , a centralized reservation system, to manage reservations for all the instruments.
 Create a CLMS account here to have access to the system.
 The CLMS account is subject to approval from CNSI and NPC.
 Normally, it takes a few days to process a new account request.

-2. Complete the NPC Application and User Agreement form
+2. Complete User Agreement forms

 3. Obtain training